aliceclab/NZ-Rental-Analysis-PowerBI/README.md

 ## 📂 How to View
 You can download the `.pbix` file from the `/PowerBI_Files` folder to interact with the full dashboard.

+## 📊 Business Context
+The New Zealand rental market has shown regional divergence in recent years.
+This dashboard helps compare affordability trends and rental growth patterns between Auckland and Rotorua, supporting decision-making for investors and renters.